QuJX/RISE/README.md

 ## Running

-Before running the experiment, please remove the line 250 in torch_geometric.explain.explainer. <br />
+Before running the experiment, please remove/comment the line 250 in torch_geometric.explain.explainer. <br />
 Because RISE doesn't need to set any threshold to the edge_mask, we don't need to validate the size of mask. <br />

 #### QM9